Postman is available as a native app for macOS, Windows (32-bit and 64-bit), and Linux (32-bit and 64-bit) operating systems.

 From the Postman settings, select the Data tab and click the Download button to export all your collections, environments, globals and header presets to a single dump file.

-Postman's native apps will notify you whenever a major update is available.
-Other updates are indicated by an indicator that appears on the settings icon.
+Postman's native apps will notify you when a major update is available.
+Other updates are indicated by a dot that appears on the settings icon.
 If the indicator is red instead of orange, it indicates a failed update.

 Click Update to download the latest update.
 You will be notified when the download is complete prompting you to restart the Postman app to apply the updates.
 If you're not ready to update yet, click Later to auto update after the next app launch.